 From Ostuni start with pleasant downhill to the seaside, then you will skirt the cost: Torre a Canne, Savelletri and Torre egnazia ruins, where you can see ancient wagon wheel tracks that along part of the old roman road via traiana.
 Reach Monopoli, a coastal town with a beautiful aragonese castle.
 Final destination is Polignano a Mare: get to explore this spectacular postcard perfect whitewashed village overlooking the Adriatic: be sure to explore the old town’s narrow winding streets and marvel at the incredible views of the bright blue sea.
 This town perhaps best known for its natural caves Grotte which are bored into the calcareous coastline by the constant scouring of wind and waves.

 All this will leave you a nice memory of this short break and you’ll want to come back!

-Giovi Relais- PolignanoSet in Polignano A Mare, 100 m from the Adriatic Sea, Giovì Relais features a wellness center and elegant charming, air-conditioned rooms.
+Giovi Relais- PolignanoSet in Polignano A Mare, 100 m from the Adriatic Sea, it features a wellness center and elegant charming, air-conditioned rooms.
 The spa is complete with a salt room, Turkish bath, a shower and hot tub both with chromo therapy.
-The Lama Monachile beach is a 5-minute walk from the hotel.

 Price & Inclusions